-Fitting smoke alarms is the first crucial step to protecting yourself from fire.
-But what would you do if one went off during the night?
+Fitting a smoke alarm is the first crucial step to protecting yourself from fire.
+But what would you do if it went off during the night?

 This section will help you make a plan ready for an emergency.

 Be prepared by making a plan of escape